Migrant dies on Greek-Macedonian border as Greece seeks to end standoff

 Violence broke out on Saturday after another man, also believed to be Moroccan, was badly burned when he climbed on top of a train wagon and was electrocuted.

-"The situation has become quite tense," Frank Laczko, head of the International Organization for Migration’s data analysis center, told Reuters.
+"The situation has become quite tense," Frank Laczko, head of the International Organisation for Migration’s data analysis centre, told Reuters.

 Human rights group Amnesty International called on Macedonia to stop what it called its discriminatory policy at the border because it was fuelling tensions.